Join Bicycle NSW today for insurance, advocacy, support

 The Walking Space Guide provides a set of standards and tools to assist those responsible for the pedestrian environment to achieve comfortable environments which encourage people to walk.

-Movement & Place Framework & Practitioners Guide
+Movement + Place Framework and Practitioners' Guide

 Movement and Place is a cross-government framework for planning and managing our roads and streets across NSW.
-The framework is realised through a series of Practitioners Guides and tools including the Walking Space Guide and Cycleway Design Toolbox.
+The framework is realised through a series of Practitioners' Guides and tools including the Walking Space Guide and Cycleway Design Toolbox.

 We have drawn together guidelines and principles into one resource to help you.
 As we continue to work, this resource will grow.
 Please check back for updates.